-Future farm support will target active farmers and Plaid Cymru will develop a strategy to bring new and young entrants into the industry.
-Local authority farms will play a key role and we will work with public bodies and the wider third sector to identify ways of protecting and enhancing the public farm estate as an important foothold for new entrants in the future.
+Future farm support would target active farmers and Plaid Cymru would develop a strategy to bring new and young entrants into the industry.
+Local authority farms would play a key role and we will work with public bodies and the wider third sector to identify ways of protecting and enhancing the public farm estate as an important foothold for new entrants in the future.

 - Work closely with Welsh Police and Crime Commissioners and the UK Government to tackle rural crime, particularly to seek the devolution of powers to take greater action on attacks by dogs on farm livestock.

 - Support the Welsh wool industry, through encouraging the use of Welsh wool in, carpets, public buildings and housing construction and renovation projects, as well as supporting efforts to increase Welsh Wool research and processing capacity.

 - Invest in rural science and technology to research, develop and promote more sustainable methods of meeting needs.
 We will particularly focus on innovation relating to climate change adaptation, resource use efficiency, waste reduction, livestock and crop improvement and the control of pests and diseases.

 - Work with farmers to reduce the use and impacts of fertilisers, pesticides, herbicides, antibiotics and the extent of nitrate run-off.

 - Aim to considerably increase the level of organic farming in Wales and significantly grow the horticulture sector.